 If you lose your phone, you must follow the instructions above to remove your ID.

-Privacy policy for IDs & driver’s licenses
+Privacy for IDs & driver’s licenses

-• Photos of the front and back of your ID, and a brief video of your face: We share your card info and an image of your face from the video with the government agency that issued your ID.
+With your consent, we share your ID info and an image of your face from the video with the government agency that issued your ID, as part of your application for a digital ID.

-With your consent, we send your application to the government agency that issued your ID or license.
 That agency will review your info.
 If your submission is approved, your encrypted US Driver's License or State ID will be saved on your device.
 You may view and manage it on your device and control when your ID is shared.
 Also, we record the fact that you consented.

 Search